datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 A few things to note about the VM definitions:
 1. I set a static MAC address for the network interfaces, and then set up [static DHCP mappings](https://docs.opnsense.org/manual/dhcp.html) on my router, so that the machines have a predictable IP address.
-Nothing bad will happen if you don't do this, make sure to check the assigned IP addresses in the Terraform output or Virtual Machine Manager.
+If you don't do this, nothing bad will happen.
+Just ensure you check the assigned IP addresses in the Terraform output or Virtual Machine Manager.
-1. Somehow the `qemu-guest-agent` doesn't start automatically, so I added a `runcmd` to restart the service.
+1. The `qemu-guest-agent` doesn't start automatically, so I added a `runcmd` to restart the service.
-1. Make sure to replace the SSH key with your own.
+1. Replace the authorized SSH key with your own.

 Now we can apply the configuration: